Ouxsoft/LHTML/README.md

 ## Preamble

 The HTML5 standard is not a dynamic markup standard.
-It cannot by itself generate dynamic HTML5.
-Therefore, engineers commonly embed a templating language, which is ignorant of the HTML5, within the HTML5 document.
+It cannot generate dynamic HTML5 by itself.
+Therefore, engineers commonly embed within the HTML5 document a templating language that is ignorant of the HTML5.
 This language must be processed by a templating engine, which searches for its own syntax and then combines it with the data model.
-Because the templating language is ignorant of the HTML5, is not particularly well-suite.
+Because the templating language is ignorant of the HTML5, is not particularly well-suite for improvement.

+HTML5 appears to exist to solely to organizes information for presentatio.
+But why did we decide this assumption was best?
 The root cause appears to originate from a language, which in many ways HTML5 stems from, call SGML (Standard Generalized Markup Language).
 For in 1986 when this standard was accepted, it was based on two postulates (or assumptions):
 + Declarative: Markup should describe a document's structure and other attributes rather than specify the processing that needs to be performed, because it is less likely to conflict with future developments.
 + Rigorous: In order to allow markup to take advantage of the techniques available for processing rigorously defined objects like programs and databases.